DMITRII1548/Vue-Image-Input/README.md

   closeBtnColor="blue"/>
 ```
 ### mimes
-Accepted types of files
+Accepted types of files <br>
+// default ".jpg,.png"

 #### recomended '.png,.jpg'

 ### title
-This is a text at your component
+This is a text at your component <br>
+// default "Drop here"

 ### fontSize
 Font size of your title